How to Get BitLocker Recovery Key Without Microsoft Account?

 How to Get BitLocker Recovery Key Without Microsoft Account?
 [2 Simple Ways]

 In some cases, the BitLocker recovery key is automatically saved or printed out by Windows during installation.
-You have not used a Microsoft account, and yet there are good chances that your key is stored in local or external memory.
+If you do not have a Microsoft BitLocker recovery key because you have not used a Microsoft account, there are good chances that your key is stored in local or external memory.

 1. Get BitLocker Recovery Key in Printed Copy